Britain's best songbirds: how to identify each species

 What time of year is best for birdsong?

-Spring is when birdsong is at its peak.
-This is when birds are looking for mates and beginning nesting.
+You can hear birdsong from late December onwards but it becomes much stronger and louder as the days lengthen.
+Late winter and early spring is when birds are looking for mates and beginning nesting.
 They time the hatching and fledging of their young to coincide with warmer weather and more food in the form of spring and summer insects.
-Many resident bird species begin their courtship songs in early February and they are joining from March to May by many tuneful songsters.
+Many resident bird species begin their courtship songs in early February and they are joining from March to May by many tuneful migrant songsters.
 By July, most birds fall silent.

 What is the best time of day to hear birdsong?

-In our essential British birdsong guide we have gathered a selection of the 15 finest singers, in descending order.
+Here is our guide to 15 of Britain's finest songbird singers.
 We've also included a link to each birdsong to help you identify each species.

 15. Dunnock